empathyco/x/packages/x-components/static-docs/build-search-ui/web-archetype-integration-guide.md

 <script src="https://x.staging.empathy.co/my-store/app.js"></script>
 ```

+This way, when the Interface&nbspX JavaScript file is loaded, it will retrieve the configuration
+from the object or function that you defined before.
+Nothing else is required.

 ## Initialise on demand

 If you want to have more manual control on when the Interface&nbspX is loaded, you can still do so.